metal3-io/baremetal-operator/docs/baremetalhost-states.md

 Inspecting, Provisioning, Deprovisioning) the host will enter the Error state.

-## Deleted
+## Deleting

-When the host is marked to be deleted, it will move from its current state to Deleted, at which point the resource record is deleted from kubernetes.
+When the host is marked to be deleted, it will move from its current state to Deleting, at which point the resource record is deleted from kubernetes.